jamesjacobk/MyDiary/README.txt

 You need to have a WAMP/LAMP server to use this.
 Tested on Bitnami WAMP Stack.

+Replace the username, password and host entries with the correct ones in 'sqlConnect.php'.

 Name of the database that it creates is "MyDiary".
 It can be changed in the file 'index.php'.
 Consequently, edits need to be made in other files.